leonardo-couto/lambda-ec2-timer-switch/README.md

 ### Build the zip archives

-  Fork and clone this project.
+  Clone this project.

-  Change the INSTANCE_ID in both `lambda-ec2-starter/index.js` and `lambda-ec2-stopper/index.js` files to your EC2 machine instance id.
+  Run `npm install`.

-  Run `npm install` in both `lambda-ec2-starter` and `lambda-ec2-stopper` folders.
+  Run `grunt build --id=INSTANCE_ID`.
+Where INSTANCE_ID is the id of your EC2 machine, or a comma separated list of ids.
+This will create a `starter.zip` file and `stopper.zip` in the `target` folder.

-  Zip the content of `lambda-ec2-starter` folder to a `starter.zip` file and the content of `lambda-ec2-stopper` to `stopper.zip`.
+  You can also change `config.json` with your EC2 machine instance id.

 ### Create an execution role and policy